Propaganda Techniques

 Techniques that manipulate perception by associating people, ideas, or values with positive or negative qualities and transferring those favorable or unfavorable associations onto the target.

-common folk - connecting with an audience by showing that you understand and share their everyday experiences and concerns.
+common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.

-euphemism - replacing language that is accurate but may be offensive to your target audience with language that is more palatable or appealing.
+euphemism - replacing language that is accurate but may be offensive to the target audience with language that is more palatable or appealing.

-fault as virtue - presenting a weakness or undesirable trait as a strength, by focusing on any positive aspect of it.
+fault as virtue - reframing a weakness or undesirable trait as a strength by highlighting any positive aspect of it.

-honor by association - defending or championing cultural sacred cows in order to transfer the respect, authority, and prestige associated with those symbols onto oneself.
+honor by association - defending or championing cultural sacred cows to transfer the respect, authority, and prestige associated with those symbols onto oneself.

-virtue words - using words that are attractive to the value system of the target audience.
+virtue words - using emotionally appealing words that align with the target audience's value system to elicit approval or support.